karimbahgat/maponyms/README.md

     {'type': 'Feature', 'geometry': {'type': 'Point', 'coordinates': [522, 114]}, 'properties': {'name': 'Gossi'}}
     {'type': 'Feature', 'geometry': {'type': 'Point', 'coordinates': [730, 131]}, 'properties': {'name': 'Ansonge'}}

 The final step is trying to find the real-world lat-long coordinate of each toponym.
-This is done by searching the names in a gazetteer database and checking that the relative spatial locations matches up with the coordinates found in the database:
+This is done by looking up the names in an SQLite gazetteer database and checking that the relative spatial locations matches up with the coordinates found in the database.
+The path to the SQLite database is given using the `db` arg (see the installation section for notes about how to get or create the required SQLite gazetteer database):

     >>> db = r"P:\(Temp Backup)\gazetteer data\optim\gazetteers.db"
     >>> matched_toponyms = maponyms.main.match_control_points(candidate_toponyms, db=db)